smallsmallstrong/Exercise-Robot-Learning/README.md

 # Exercise-Robot-Learning
-These are only homework for Robot Learning in WS2021
+These are only homework for Robot Learning in WS2021 in TU Darmstadt.